Feb 10, 2021 · Content Marketing

 • 4-6: platforms the average SMB now juggles simultaneously

-“A strategy without execution is just a wishlist”, a line that lands harder for social teams than for traditional SEO ones, because publishing cadence is where most social strategies actually die.
+“A strategy without execution is just a wishlist”, a line that lands harder in social publishing than in traditional SEO, because publishing cadence is where most content strategies actually die.

 Content marketing isn’t a posting contest, it’s an audience-first system that compounds across every social platform you publish to.